What Is Shockwave Therapy?

 Are There Any Contraindications Or Precautions That I Should Be Aware Of?

-- Cortisone (Steroid) injections should not be administered within the last 11 weeks before shockwave treatment.
+- If you have had cortisone (steroid) injections administered within the last 11 weeks before shockwave treatment is due to begin.

 Shockwave Therapy Introduction Video